manuvazquez/gift-wrapper/README.md

 - `\begin{bmatrix}` and `\end{bmatrix}`
 - symbols `\sim`, `\approx`

-More things are probably ok, but I have not tried them yet.
+More things are probably OK, but I have not tried them yet.

 ### Safety checks

-By default, `wrap` checks whether or not the formulas you wrote between `$`'s can actually be compiled.
+By default, `wrap.py` checks whether or not the formulas you wrote between `$`'s can actually be compiled.
 Right now this involves a call to `pdflatex` *for every formula*, meaning that it can significantly slow down the process.
 It can be disabled by passing ` --no-checks` (or simply `-n`).
 It is probably a good idea to actually check the formulas every once in a while (e.g., every time you add a new one), though, since *bad* latex formulas will be (silently) imported by Moodle anyway, and not only will they be incorrectly rendered but they may also mess up subsequent content.

 ## Current limitations